Art Institute of Chicago – A Virtual Tour

-The collection covers over 5,000 years of human expression from cultures around the world and is organised into eleven departments or collections.
+The collection covers over 5,000 years of human expression from cultures around the world and is organized into eleven departments or collections.

 American Art Collection

 The American Art collection has some of the best-known works of American artists ranging from colonial silver to contemporary paintings.

 European Painting and Sculpture Collection